 Cortés and his conquistadors entered Tenochtitlan not as invaders, not as human beings, but as the Gods who were returning home.

 They stayed in the best building in Tenochtitlan—the King’s palace.
 Had they conducted themselves with dignity, the conquistadors could have got anything they wanted from the Aztecs.
 But they lost no time in displaying the savage side of their personality.
-They got into fights with each other and the natives, they openly displayed their lust for gold and silver, they were rude to the king and the nobles, and they misbehaved with the native women.
+They got into fights with each other and the natives, they openly lusted for gold and silver, they were rude to the king and the nobles, and they misbehaved with the native women.
 The Aztecs were confused by the vile attitude of the people that they thought were Gods.

 On May 22, 1520, Pedro de Alvarado, the chief lieutenant of Hernán Cortés, and his men massacred a group of worshippers who had gathered at the Patio of the Gods to celebrate the festival in the honor of Tezcatlipoca, an important God of the Aztecs.
 The worshippers were unarmed, and there were a large number of women and children among them.
 Here’s an excerpt from an Aztec chronicler’s description of the massacre (from Miguel León-Portilla’s book):